Skip to main content

 Photo exhibition

 Ute Mahler and Werner Mahler are two of the most outstanding German photographers.
-During the GDR era, they were among the style-defining photographers of the East, who today, as then, realize their humanistic view of the world in intensive photo projects.
+During the GDR era, they were among the style-defining photographers of the East, realising their humanistic view of the world in intensive photo projects today as they did then.
 After reunification, they co-founded the OSTKREUZ photography agency in Berlin.
-The agency gave rise to the OSTKREUZSCHULE FÜR FOTOGRAFIE, one of the most important training centers for documentary photography, artistic photography and photojournalism in Germany.
+The agency gave rise to the OSTKREUZSCHULE FÜR FOTOGRAFIE, one of the most important training centres for documentary photography, artistic photography and photojournalism in Germany.

-The exhibition in Hof shows large-format prints from the work groups "Where the world ended", "Monalisen der Vorstädte", "Die seltsamen Tage" and "Mode FAZ-Magazin".
+The exhibition in Hof shows large-format prints from the work groups "Wo die Welt zu Ende war", "Monalisen der Vorstädte", "Die seltsamen Tage" and "Mode FAZ-Magazin".

 The strange days